tsgrissom/PotterPlus/README.md

 * Add tags (`noduel`, stuff like that)
 * Add `pvp_restricted` flags
 * Check if `enchanting.yml` is even a thing anymore
+* Add stuff for post-graduation (more classes, paths, and exclusive spells)

 ### Known bugs